mdorociak/commute-companion/README.md

-# Commuter App
+# Commuter Companion

 [![Backend](https://github.com/mdorociak/commuter-app/actions/workflows/backend.yml/badge.svg)](https://github.com/mdorociak/commuter-app/actions/workflows/backend.yml)

-An iOS commuter companion for the Brzeg → Wrocław/Opole train commute.
-Combines Koleje Dolnośląskie (KD) train schedules and real-time delays with MPK Wrocław city transit connections, so you can see not just when the next train leaves but whether you'll still catch your tram at the other end.
+An iOS commuter companion for recurring Brzeg → Wrocław and Brzeg → Opole journeys.
+The current implementation combines a FastAPI scheduled-transport backend with the beginning of a native SwiftUI client.
+Realtime disruption and Wrocław city-transit connections remain part of the product direction, not completed functionality.

 ---

-## What it does

-- **Live departures** from any KD station, adjusted to the current time and service day.
-- **Station search & selection** — pick any stop; the choice is remembered across launches.
-- **Favorite stops**, persisted locally and surviving relaunches.
-- **Works offline** — schedules are cached on device; the app shows the last-known board (clearly flagged as cached) when there's no connection.
-- *(Planned)* **Connections**: for each train, the tram/bus connections at Wrocław Główny, adjusted for real-time delays.

-Opole is intentionally **train-only** (no public city-transit API is available there) — a deliberate graceful-degradation case rather than a missing feature.
+## What's built today

+- **Backend:** static KD GTFS loading, service-calendar and after-midnight timetable handling, versioned station and scheduled-departure endpoints, stable opaque departure identifiers, and deterministic tests.
+- **iOS foundation:** an Xcode application target, one modular local Swift package, explicit dependency injection, and a tested provider-neutral HTTP client.
+- **Stations:** an API-backed SwiftUI station list with local search and explicit loading, empty, and failure states.
+- **Departures data:** a dedicated feature target with DTO/domain separation, ISO-8601 timestamp decoding, a focused repository boundary, real API integration, cancellation handling, and deterministic tests.

+The next product slice is station selection and a SwiftUI departure board backed by the existing departures repository.

 ---

-## Current stage of the project

-**What's built today:**

-- Backend: static GTFS loading, service-calendar and after-midnight timetable handling, versioned station and scheduled-departure endpoints, an in-memory model, GitHub Actions CI, and deterministic tests.
-- iOS: an Xcode app target, a modular local Swift package, and a tested HTTP client foundation;
-  the first API-backed feature UI is not yet implemented.

-**Not yet built (planned):**
+## Planned

+- Departure presentation and station-to-departures navigation in the iOS app.
-- Real-time delays and vehicle positions (KD GTFS-RT protobuf feeds).
+- Realtime delays and vehicle positions integrated into departure responses.
 - Tram/bus connections at Wrocław Główny (MPK Wrocław integration).
-- API networking, station search, departures, persistence, and offline caching in the iOS app.
+- Favorites, saved station or commute restoration, and local preferences.
+- Offline caching with explicit cached and stale presentation states.
 - Saved commute *routes* (origin → destination), as opposed to single favorite stops.
 - Commute, Explore, Saved, and Alerts product features.

+Opole is intentionally train-only in the initial product scope.
+Realtime, freshness metadata, caching, and connection calculation must not be presented as complete until they are integrated and tested end to end.

 ---